Ring

 • Six accompanied handbells.
 Two or three ringers, plus piano accompaniment.

 • Eight handbells.
 Two to four ringers, sometimes with piano or organ accompaniment.
-Our eight-bell pieces come in two varieties: “standard” and “Surprisingly Easy”™ (sometimes described as having “all the music, but without the fiddly bits”.
+Our eight-bell pieces come in “standard” and “Surprisingly Easy”™ varieties.
+“Surprisingly Easy”ࡊ pieces are sometimes described as having “all the music, but without the fiddly bits”.
 Our pieces for eight bells are perfect for learning four-in-hand ringing!

 • Twelve handbells.
 Three to six ringers.
-These range from rather simple to fairly challenging, and they all can be used as concert pieces.
+These range in difficulty from easy to fairly challenging, and they all can be used as concert pieces.

 • Sixteen handbells.
 Four to eight ringers.